dmbarbour/glas/docs/GlasInitLang.md

 Explicit imports forbid name shadowing and are always prioritized over implicit imports using 'open'.
 We can always determine *where* every import is coming from without searching outside the configuration file.
 This supports lazy loading and processing of imports.

 The Source is currently limited to files or a dotted path that should evaluate to a Location.
 The Location type may specify computed file paths, DVCS resources with access tokens and version tags, and so on.

+*Note:* When importing definitions, we might want the option to override instead of shadow definitions.
+This might need to be represented explicitly in the import list, and is ideally consistent with how we distinguish override versus shadowing outside the list.
+Of course, this is a non-issue if we omit 'open' imports.

 ## Implicit Parameters and Algebraic Effects